-It includes your house and the location it sits in.
+- Your house and the location it sits in.
 How old is it?
 What building materials or furnishings are you surrounded by?
 Is there mould, dust, chemicals or other possible drivers of illness in your house?
 Are there animals in the house?
 Is it in the country or by a busy freeway?

-Do you have access to fresh air, clean water, trees and sunshine?
+- Do you have ready access to fresh air, clean water, trees and sunshine?

 The more I learn and know about good health and vitality the more I understand that the “long way” is in fact the “short cut”.
-Unfortunately quick fixes are rare as you have probably already worked out.
+Unfortunately quick fixes are rare, as you have probably already worked out.
 But it doesn’t have to be overwhelming.
 We start small, go at your pace and gradually pull it all together

-So, if you are struggling with your health make sure the person guiding you (your naturopath, doctor or other healthcare professional is considering your diet, lifestyle and environment.
+So, if you are struggling with your health make sure the person guiding you (your naturopath, doctor or other healthcare professional) is considering your diet, lifestyle and environment.
 And if you want to get started on the basics there are some great tips here.